Partial-Transformations/jaws/README.md

 # JAWS
 ![hehe](/assets/ohey.jpeg)

 A little side project demonstrating the use of machine learning in cybersecurity by applying cluster analysis to network traffic.
-To add to it, Ive almost strictly been collabortating with ChatGPT on my side projects and this was one of those.
-Entirelly written by ChatGPT, but under strict supervision by me, and in some situations (threading for instance), could not get ChatGPT to reason through the challange and so abandoned the approach to maintain a full AI written outcome.
+To make things fun, Ive been collabortating with ChatGPT on my side projects and this is one of those.
+Entirelly written by ChatGPT, but supervisied, reviewed, and tested by me, and in some situations (threading for instance), I could not get ChatGPT to reason through the challange and so abandoned the approach to maintain a full AI written outcome*

 You can then run `sea.py`, which uses `pyshark` to capture all packets on the desired interface.
 In this instance, we used our local Ethernet interface.
 The sea program, to avoid complexities (ChatGPT failed on several attempts to incorporating threading), writes batches of 100 packets to a pandas dataframe and then saves that to a stable file called `packets.json` -- You can inspect `sea.py` to see how it works what it is capturing.